q4mobile/jQuery-widget-factory-workshop/README.md

     **HINT ->** You'll need three parameters for your _trigger method

-5. Add a `limit` option where you can pass a function to limit items rendered to `x` items
+5. Add a `limit` option where you can pass a number, "x", to limit items rendered to "x" items
 6. Allow user to toggle between showing the `limit` items and all items by pressing the `#clickMeButton` button

 Styling is not expected.